 4. Move in

 It sounds simple – but if you’ve ever built a home, you know it’s anything but simple!
-That’s where Tom and his team step in.
-Tom has developed teaching tools like his Live Music Method Book, DVDs, and online Curriculum.
-He even created a membership portion of his website for artists who’d like to dig deeper into his Method through exclusive articles, videos, and the opportunity to ask questions in the Backstage Pass area.
+That’s where Tom’s Live Music Method can help you.
+Tom has developed teaching tools like his Live Music Method Book, and DVDs.

 The Bottom Line